IBS Restaurant Guide & the IBS Restaurant Cheat Sheet

 Always ask if what you're ordering is made (or can be made) without red meat and dairy products.
 Always ask that as little oil as possible be used in cooking.

 Make sure that your meal comes with a soluble fiber foundation (rice, pasta, potatoes, etc.) Focus on seafood, skinless chicken white meat, or vegetarian options (minus the cheese).

-Many restaurants are starting to offer an entire separate menu dedicated to dietary needs and allergens.
-It's always worth asking for this option.
+Some restaurants offer an entire separate menu dedicated to dietary needs and allergens.
+Always ask.

 Don't assume you can't eat at certain restaurants until you look at the menu and ask questions.
 They may have options that aren't listed on the menu at all.

 Take immediate control of your IBS symptoms with Heather's IBS diet kit...